davidarchanjo/spring-certified-developer-study-guide/README.md

 # 1. INTRODUCTION <a id="1-introduction-" href="#1"></a>
-This guide walks through some technical notes and references about the Spring Framework, with focus on the Spring Boot Framework, providing a _supporting material_ for whoever it is preparing to take the [Spring Certified Professional](https://www.vmware.com/education-services/certification/vcp-spring-exam.html) exam.
+This guide walks through technical notes and references about the Spring Framework, with focus on the Spring Boot Framework, providing a _supporting material_ for whoever it is preparing to take the [Spring Certified Professional](https://www.vmware.com/education-services/certification/vcp-spring-exam.html) exam.
 The content in this guide are by no means definitive and exhaustive so that it alone can enable someone to take the exam with peace of mind.
 This guide contains many sources of relevant technical documentations and tutorials, and offers a structured and concise study planning to help on your preparation.

-I hope this guide and its content be useful for you in some way.
+I hope this content be useful for you in some way.
 Good luck 🤞🍀!
 </br></br>